NFL Players With Sleep Apnea & Delayed Reaction Time

 Fifty-two professional football players from eight randomly selected NFL teams were tested for the obstructive sleep apnea study, cited in a recent issue of The New England Journal of Medicine.
 The presence of sleep apnea among the pro football group was 14% overall, nearly five times higher than noted in previous studies of similarly aged adults.
 It was even more common for higher risk players — 34% of linebackers, defensive players responsible for stopping rushers and pass receivers, suffered from it.

-High Body Mass Index or Thick-Necked Snorers at Risk
+High Body Mass Index or Thick-Necked Snorers at Risk for Sleep Apnea

 Males, who are heavy, have thick necks and a history of snoring are at increased risk for sleep apnea, and it’s not only football players.
 Studies show men of similar size and age, whose physical health may not be as good as the athletes tested, may also have sleep apnea and go undiagnosed for many years.
 It affects members of both sexes, but is more common among men, and people with large body mass and a snoring problem.